pderaaij/research-intrapreneurship/thesis/chapter-5.md

 Autonomy is becoming a more prominent work characteristic in order to leverage digital technologies and innovation [@stiglbauer2018; @mueckeHowDoesJob2019].
 As an influential factor on intrapreneurial behaviour [@deJong2015; @neessen2019] this research has studied the effects of autonomy on intrapreneurial behaviour.
 The Person-Environment fit theory, more specifically needs-supplies fit, has been used as a lens to investigate the relationships between our main study variables.
 Person-Environment fit is generally defined as the compatibility between individuals and their environment [@vanVianen2018].

 This study was not able to find a significant relation between autonomy (mis)fit and intrapreneurial behaviour.
 Specifically, a relation between our two predictor variables and the outcome of intrapreneurial behaviour.
-The lack of a significant result is peculiar given the meta reviews of @neessen2019 and @blanka2019.
-Both reviews clearly indicate autonomy related to intrapreneurial behaviour.

-Explanations for this peculiar behaviour can be found in two elements.
-First, this study tested autonomy in a broad sense.
-The questions of @spreitzer1995 test for job autonomy, decision making, and freedom.
-As a whole a significant relation could not be found, but analysis on individual items did yield significant results.
-Except, only when separating the individual need from the organisational supplied autonomy.
-The second element offers an explanation for this.
+This is, for example, displayed by the lack of significance on the interaction between needs and supplies ([@tbl:model-poly]).
+Given the meta reviews of @neessen2019 and @blanka2019 this finding might seem peculiar.
+Explanations for this peculiar behaviour can be found in three elements.

+First and foremost, the meta reviews describe autonomy from a supply perspective.
+For example, @neessen2019 states: “... giving employees autonomy in their work is one of the other dimensions that influence the intrapreneur.
+Giving the employee the freedom to design his/her work and to decentralise the decision-making process results in more intrapreneurial activities” (p.
+15).
+In contrast this research provides a Person-Environment fit lens on the relationship between autonomy and intrapreneurial behaviour.
+As such, the findings of this research show that the PE-fit lens leads to new and interesting questions.

-@edwards2006 recognises three approaches to person-environment fit: (a) atomistic, which separates the person and the environment; (b) molecular, which looks at the discrepancy between person and environment; and (c) molar, which focus on the perceived match or fit between the person and environment.
+The importance of applying a different lens is offered by @edwards2006.
+In this paper Edwards recognises three approaches to person-environment fit: (a) atomistic, which separates the person and the environment; (b) molecular, which looks at the discrepancy between person and environment; and (c) molar, which focus on the perceived match or fit between the person and environment.
 Figure [-@fig:edwards-pe-fit] visualises these three approaches.

-In our study we followed a atomistic approach.
-The needs and supply of autonomy has been evaluated as separate entities, yielding in insignificant results.
-This approach has been followed by @yu2016. @@ add more research.
+Studies used in the meta reviews test autonomy via a molar approach.
+For example, @deJong2011 sees job autonomy as a design variable and implicitly sees it as a (mis)fit between person and environment.
+On that same note @rigtering2013 looks at the given autonomy to make own decisions and control their own job as factor for intrapreneurial behaviour.

 ![Phenomonology of person-environment fit [@edwards2006]](./thesis/figures/edwards-phenomonology-pe-fit.png){#fig:edwards-pe-fit}

-Many studies, like in the affective-consistency view, test autonomy via a molar approach. @deJong2011 sees job autonomy as a design variable and implicitly sees it as a (mis)fit between person and environment. @@ add more research
+This study followed a atomistic approach.
+We have evaluated the needs and supply of autonomy as separate entities.
+A similar approach as @yu2016 and @vogel2016.
+Given the atomistic approach of this study autonomy in its relation with intrapreneurial behaviour can be reviewed more thoroughly.
+The study findings suggest autonomy should not be viewed as a needs-supplies fit in relationship with intrapreneurial behaviour.
+Rather, both variables should be seen as distinct variables.
+A conclusion supported by an insignificant result on the interaction term of individual need and organisation supply (table [-@tbl:model-poly]).

 It raises the question if the affective-consistency view and self-regulatory view are competing views.
 The affective-consistency view seems to be centred around the molar approach, whereas the self-regulatory view uses the atomistic approach.
 Rather then being competing, the two views look at the same relationship with different approaches.

-Given the atomistic approach of this study autonomy in its relation with intrapreneurial behaviour can be reviewed more thoroughly.
-The study findings suggest autonomy should not be viewed as a needs-supplies fit in relationship with IB.
-Rather, both variables should be seen as distinct variables.
-This is supported by an insignificant result on the interaction term of individual need and organisation supply (table [-@tbl:model-poly]).
+@@ Finally, this study tested autonomy in a broad sense of the concept.
+The questions of @spreitzer1995 test for job autonomy, decision making, and freedom.
+As a whole a significant relation could not be found, but additional analysis on individual items did yield significant results.
+Except, only when separating the individual need from the organisational supplied autonomy.

 ### 5.2.2 Psychological safety as influencer